Marriage plus?

 This pattern cannot be altered by human cultures or state laws; not by societal, legal or religious conventions.
 Whatever constituted the first legitimate marriage determines the constitution of marriage for all time.
 The God-given pattern in Genesis is not a minimum requirement but the maximum required of any couple for their marriage to be legitimate in the sight of God.

-The essential element is 'cleaving', free consent based on mutual understanding and agreement (Genesis 24.58).
+The essential element in the formation of a marriage is 'cleaving', free consent based on mutual understanding and agreement (Genesis 24.58).
 Consent is realised when a man and woman take each other, 'cleave' to each other, with mutual agreement, and, leaving their parents' control (though not necessarily the parental home) establish a new partnership together.
 This new union is, in Biblical terms, 'one flesh': a new family unit.
 'Leaving' does not necessarily imply a geographical relocation, but a change of perspectives and priorities, from those of a single life to those of a shared life.
 'Leaving' brings a shift of priorities.
 The married couple now recognise and respond to the newly established order of priorities.
 This 'leaving' is a change of status, from a primary submission to parents, to a primary commitment of the couple to each other.
 'Leaving' the marriage, in the case of 'desertion', is the rejection of that commitment in favour of selfish autonomy.

-The Christian is duty-bound to comply with the laws of the state.
-If those laws insist on a wedding, civil or ecclesiastical, the Christian must comply.
-Otherwise a 'Christian wedding', according to personal taste, is optional.
-But it is not possible to claim Scriptural support for such a ceremony.
-Nor is it permissible to question the legitimacy of a marriage that follows the Scriptural pattern but chooses not to include a wedding ceremony.
+It is not permissible to question the legitimacy of a marriage that follows the Scriptural pattern but where the couple declined to opt for a wedding ceremony.
 The decision to forego a wedding ceremony in a culture of mindless extravagance and wicked excess might be considered a virtue!

-Dietrich Bonhoeffer (Ethics, 128,130) sums-up the Biblical definition of marriage: 'Marriage is the union of two human beings as human beings on the basis of the free decision of the individual.
+'Marriage is the union of two human beings as human beings on the basis of the free decision of the individual.
 Marriages are not concluded either by the Church or by the state, and it is not solely from these institutions that they derive their title.
 Marriage is concluded rather by the two partners.
 The fact that a marriage is performed publicly in the presence of the state or the presence of the Church signifies no more than the civil and ecclesiastical public recognition of marriage and its own inherent rights.'